Uzay-G/portfolio/_posts/2019-09-10-useful-github-tools-and-libraries.md

 </center>

 #### Zepto.js
 <a target="_blank" href="https://github.com/madrobby/zepto">Zepto.js</a> is a minimalist javascript library that can help you simplify your js code immensely.
-It's simple to use and is very similar to JQuery.
+It's simple to use and is similar to JQuery.

 <center>
 <img src="/assets/images/modernizr.png" style="border-radius:10%;"></center>